Why So Blue?

 Image sensors (often active pixel sensors (CMOS) Complementary Metal Oxide Semiconductor) in digital cameras detect variable strengths of light waves (attenuation) as they pass through or reflect off an object.
 This info is converted into bursts of current that the camera translates into an image.
 See, it’s pretty much the same as the way your eyes ‘see’.

 When light waves penetrate the dense medium of water (~770x more dense than air), some of it is ‘reflected’ off the surface (refraction).
 The light waves that do penetrate (at an angle that is perpendicular to the surface) are steady absorbed by the water.
 The depth the colour penetrates to depends on its wavelength.
 Red has the longest wavelength on the visible light spectrum, and only penetrates to ~5m.
-Blue has a shorter wavelength so penetrates much deeper.So how can we bring the colour back?
+Blue has a shorter wavelength so penetrates much deeper.

 STAY SHALLOW: The less deep the light waves have to travel, the more colour there will be in your photos.

 External Strobes are great, but they are expensive (£300 min for a point & shoot camera).

-You can use the internal flash on the camera but their range is limited U/W, as they are designed for surface use.
+The internal flash on the camera but their range is limited U/W, as they are designed for surface use.
 Therefore you have to get close to the subject which is liable to swim off, especially if you are blasting it with a flash.
 This also saps your battery, reducing the number of shots you can take on a dive to an annoying level.

-– Bringing Redness Back – Manually adjusting White Balance or use an U/W filter or setting on a camera:
+BRING REDNESS BACK: Manually adjusting White Balance or use an U/W filter or setting on a camera:

 If your camera doesn’t have this setting, you can use a red filter.
 You can see what red filters does by taking a photo in the shallows or on land.
 The photo comes out …red!
 These options are easy to use, but have an optimum depth at which they work best.

 Adjusting White Balance (if your camera has it) is better than using filters because it is adjusts for the colour absorption at the specific depth you are snapping pics.
 Your camera does this by using white as a base line.
 You tell the camera that a slate is white.
 It then alters the info coming from the sensor to ‘see’ the slate as white, which corrects for the colour absorption.
 Remember to readjust the white balance when changing depth.

 GET THECNICAL– Play with some settings:

 Adjusting the aperture (f-stop) – the more ‘open’ the aperture is, the more light is exposed to the camera’s sensors.
 It’s a bit like the pupils in your eyes.
 It can lead to the photo being over-exposed.
 You can off-set this with a faster Shutter Speed or with EV (exposure) settings.
 Playing with the ISO effects the sensitivity of the sensors.